 There are two main ways you can celebrate the blooming of cherry blossoms in Japan; hanami, which involves picnicking under a cherry tree, or a Sakura matsuri, literally cherry blossom festival.
-We enjoyed the latter at the famous Kitain temple in Kawagoe, yesterday.
-Each year the Sakura Matsuri is held in Kitain Temple around the end of March to early April.
+Each year Kitain Temple have a festival from around the end of March to early April, but in 2020 it will be more a hanami without the picnic.

-I was captivated by the cherry blossoms.
+But even without a festival, the cherry blossoms at Kitain are stunning.
 I would have loved to attempt taking some artistic shots, but with 4 kids in tow that was not a possibility.
+But even for the non photographer like myself, with such mature rich cherry blossoms its easy to get a decent shot of the captivating blooms.

 Access from Kawagoe Station